 This dashboard will reflect the most useful information as eclipse day approaches.
 You can bookmark it now for later when you will need detailed eclipse weather forecasts.

-The October 14, 2013 annular and April 8, 2024 total solar eclipses will be visible in wide swaths across North America, and both will cross Texas.
+The April 8, 2024 total solar eclipses will be visible in a wide swath across North America, with best weather likely in Texas or in Mexico.
 Moving to a spot with the clearest predicted weather, before the event, will increase your chances of a clear view.

 These resources can help eclipse observers up their chances of clear skies, with the latest data, in the last few days before the eclipse.
 Detailed forecasts for a few large cities near the path of totality are included.
 Images are linked to the original source for more detailed or up-to-date data.
 You can navigate to local data for other locations or times.